xbeat/Machine-Learning/README.md

 Introduction to Advanced Time Series Analysis

 Time series analysis is a crucial technique for understanding and predicting sequential data.
 This presentation explores advanced methods using TensorFlow, Fourier Transforms, and Cohomology Groups.
 We'll dive into practical examples and code snippets to illustrate these concepts.

+## Weight and Bias Fundamentals for Deep Learning

+Understanding Neural Network Weight Initialization

+Neural network weights and biases are critical parameters that determine how input signals are transformed through the network.
+Proper initialization of these parameters is crucial for successful model training, as it affects gradient flow and convergence speed during backpropagation.

 ## Implementing N-Point Crossover in Python